opengovsg/sgid-client/examples/express/README.md

 Register a new client at the [sgID developer portal](https://developer.id.gov.sg).
 For detailed instructions on how to register, check out our [documentation](https://docs.id.gov.sg/introduction/getting-started/register-your-application).
 Feel free to register a test client; there is no limit to the number of clients you can create.

-When registering a client, be sure to register the callback URL to be `http://localhost:5001/api/callback`, since this example runs on port `5001` by default.
+When registering a client, be sure to register the redirect URL to be `http://localhost:5001/api/redirect`, since this example runs on port `5001` by default.

 ### Steps to run locally